-Tammy Miller is the Managing Partner and co-founder of Eight Bridges Capital Management.Ms.
+Tammy Miller is a Partner and co-founder of Eight Bridges Capital Management.Ms.
 Miller is a seasoned portfolio manager, research analyst and banking professional with over 20 years of asset management, equity research and trading, hedge fund, credit research, distressed investments, and structured finance experience.

 Previously, Ms. Miller was Co-Portfolio Manager for Value Strategies at Calamos Investments, covering both alternative and traditional asset management strategies, including long-short equity, a dividend/income fund strategy, and traditional long only equity mutual fund strategies.
 The Opportunistic Value Fund was managed as an all-cap U.S. domestic equity and equity derivatives strategy focused on catalyst driven investment opportunities.The Equity Income Fund was a long-only all-cap income-focused strategy with investments in common and preferred shares and a core income generating sleeve of REITs, LPs, and MLPs.During her time at Calamos, the team grew assets under management in these strategies from $30 million to over $150 million.

 Before Calamos, Ms. Miller was Vice President of Research with American Independence Capital Management, where Ms. Miller managed investments in companies in the energy, basic materials, healthcare, non-life insurance, and defense industries.After her 3-person team assumed management of the Stock Fund in 2007, it became the #1 mutual fund in the US for 3 year returns for the period ending July 31, 2010, after being in the top ranks in both 2008 and 2009.The fund was subsequently rated 5-stars by Morningstar and named a “Category King” by the WSJ.